Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

  * /demo/hello/:name : HelloController with route config in annotations and twig template
  * /demo/vuejs : VuejsController with route config in annotations and VueJS app with specific js/css import
  * /demo/quasar : QuasarController like VuejsController but with the Quasar framework for UX components
+ * /demo/http-plug : HttpPlugController to show how to call external API from your controller
  * /login : LoginController managed by Symfony for validation, but managed by the code to render the login form
  * /api : access ApiPlatform api doc
+ * / admin : use the easy admin bundle to allow a comparison between fullstack PHP and PHP/VueJS

 ## components